World Tour 2023/2024

 The World Tour 2023/2024, also known as the Rock Hard Tour, was a concert tour by American rock band Blink-182.
 The tour began on May 4, 2023, at Xcel Energy Center in St. Paul, Minnesota and ended on November 9, 2024 in Mexico City, Mexico.
-The tour was announced on October 11, 2022, alongside the news of Blink-182 reuniting with vocalist/guitarist Tom DeLonge for the first time since 2014.
+The tour marked Blink-182's 30th anniversary and their first run with original member Tom DeLonge in nearly a decade, as well as their first-ever performances in Latin America, including a long-awaited return to Mexico after nearly two decades.
+The band also made surprise appearances at Coachella in 2023, including a last-minute headline set.
+The tour was first announced on October 11, 2022.

 Initially launched and billed as a "reunion tour", the band's ninth studio album One More Time... was released shortly before the end of the first North American and European legs.
+Commercially, the tour was a major success, becoming the band’s highest-grossing outing to date, with hundreds of thousands of tickets sold and strong attendance driven by nostalgia-fueled demand from an older fanbase.
+Critics were largely positive, praising the band's chemistry, energetic performances, and strong musicianship, while noting their effective stage production and renewed sense of cohesion.

 Background

 The tour marks the band's thirtieth anniversary, and their first tour with original singer and guitarist Tom DeLonge since 2014.
 It also marks their first-ever shows in Latin America.
 The band has not played Mexico in any capacity since 2004.
 Previous efforts to tour worldwide were complicated by drummer Travis Barker's flight anxiety following his 2008 plane crash.
 Barker flew for the first time since that incident in 2021, enabling the band to set dates across the globe.
 On March 1, 2023, DeLonge announced on his Instagram that the Latin American dates would be postponed until 2024 due to Barker sustaining a finger injury that required surgery and rest.

 Prior to the start of their tour, the band made a surprise appearance at Coachella on April 14, 2023, marking DeLonge's first appearance with the band in nine years.
 The band then served as a replacement headliner of the festival's second weekend on April 23 after singer Frank Ocean was forced to back out at the last minute.
 The tour is variously referred to as the Rock Hard Tour in some promotional materials.

 As part of the setlist, DeLonge performed two songs recorded during vocalist/guitarist Matt Skiba's time in the band: "Bored to Death" and "Cynical" from California (2016).